Question: What types of gluten-free food will TSA airport security allow in your carry-on?

-Some celiacs might want to bring gluten-free cakes or pies through security as carry-on luggage, since they obviously wouldn't fare well as checked baggage.
+Some of us might want to bring gluten-free cakes or pies through security as carry-on luggage, since those items obviously wouldn't fare well as checked baggage.
 The TSA says it allows these, but that they're subject to "additional screening."
 I spoke with TSA spokesperson Sarah Horowitz on this, but she would not elaborate, saying in a follow-up email only that "TSA determines what passengers can safely carry through security checkpoints using a threat-based approach and using the latest intelligence."

 TSA Rules Allow 'Medically Necessary' Items, Including Drinks

 The TSA permits prescription liquid medications and other liquids needed by persons with disabilities and medical conditions, which can include prescription medications and over-the-counter medications, water, juice and liquid nutrition.